 Shanklea Primary School aims to create and maintain a safe learning environment where all children and adults feel safe, valued and secure and know they will be listened to and taken seriously.
-We are committed to the principles outlined in 'Working Together to Safeguard Children 2018' and implement policies, practices and procedures that promote safeguarding and the emotional and physical wellbeing of children, young people and staff.
-We aim to create and maintain a culture of vigilance.
+We are committed to the principled outlined in 'Working Together to Safeguard Children 2013' and implement policies, practices and procedures that promote safeguarding and the emotional and physical wellbeing of children, young people and staff.

 We are committed to supporting the delivery of effective early help through multi-agency working, a consistent application of the thresholds and the use of a single agency assessment.
-The National Early Help Assessment is embedded into everyday practice and procedures when responding to children's needs and signposts children and families to appropriate preventative services.
+The Northumberland Common Assessment Framework is embedded into everyday practice and procedures when responding to children's needs and signposts children and families to appropriate preventative services.
 The children have access to appropriate curriculum opportunities, including emotional health and wellbeing, to support the development of the skills needed to help them stay safe and healthy, develop their self-esteem and understand the responsibilities of adult life, particularly in regard to child care and parenting skills.
-Pupils are taught about safeguarding in accordance with the Ofsted Inspecting Safeguarding Guidance update for September 2018.
-They learn to be able to recognise when they are at risk and how to get help when they need it.

 Access to cross curricular activities will provide opportunities to develop self-esteem and self-motivation and to help pupils respect the rights of others, particularly those groups who may be considered a minority.
-This policy recognises that children with SEND needs and disabilities can face additional safeguarding challenges and staff must be vigilant to ensure that any potential signs of abuse are not automatically considered as being related to their SEN or disability.